mijstonen/tosics_cpx/doc/CPX-Philosophy.md

 9. Link your own library, test and experiment with it.
 Likewhise (dynamicly) link any library for (almost) interactive testing.
 10. A test suite for compilers to indicate what are the shortest possible achivable compilation times.
+11. cpx can be used to create advanced systems that are constructed from (relative) low complexity altough advanced cpx apps as building blocks.
+This in contradiction to a single large application.
+    All the IPC, database and network power that is aviable in custom C(++) libraries can be put to use, to let these cpx apps interact.
 N. ......